 - Religion, law, and politics in the Islamic world; the history of interpretation of the texts and traditions of Judaism, Christianity, and Islam; Greco-Roman and Egyptian religion and culture; digital humanities

-Religions in Asia
+Religions of East Asia

-Religions of Europe and the Americas
+Religions of the United States and the Transatlantic World

 Religion, Ethics, and Society

-(Click here for faculty profiles).
+Click here for faculty profiles.

-For specific inquiries about graduate study, please contact the Director of Graduate Studies: Professor Kristy Nabhan-Warren.
+For specific inquiries about graduate study, please contact the Director of Graduate Studies: Professor Jenna Supp-Montomerie.